On Reconstruction of Binary Images by Efficient Sample-based Parameterization in Applications for Electrical Impedance Tomography: Computational Results

-To solve optimal control problem \eqref{eq:minJ_ext} iteratively our framework is utilizing non-derivative Coordinate Descent~(CD) or alternating variables approach, see \cite{Nocedal2006} for more details.
-The actual (true) electrical conductivity $\sigma_{true}(x)$ we seek to reconstruct is defined analytically for each model in \eqref{eq:sigma_true} by setting $\sigma_c = 0.4$ and $\sigma_h = 0.2$.
-The initial guess for control $\mP$ at Step 2 is provided by the parameterization of initial basis $\mB^0$ obtained after completion of Step 1.
-For control $\alpha$ the initial values are set to be equal, i.e.~$\alpha^0_i = 1/N_s$.
+All computations are performed using a 2D domain \eqref{eq:domain} which is a disc of radius $R = 0.1$ with $m = 16$ equidistant electrodes $E_{\ell}$ with half-width $w = 0.12$ rad covering approximately 61\% of boundary $\partial \Omega$ as shown in Figure~\ref{fig:model}(a).
+Electrical potentials $U_{\ell}$, see Figure~\ref{fig:model}(b), are applied to electrodes $E_{\ell}$ following the ``rotation scheme'' discussed in Section~\ref{sec:math} and chosen to be consistent with the ground potential condition \eqref{eq:ground_conds}.
+Determining the Robin part of the boundary conditions in \eqref{eq:forward_3}, we equally set the electrode contact impedance $Z_{\ell} = 0.1$.
+To solve optimal control problem \eqref{eq:minJ_ext} iteratively, our framework is utilizing derivative-free Coordinate Descent or alternating variables approach, see \cite{Nocedal2006} for more details.
+The actual (true) electrical conductivity $\sigma_{true}(x)$ we seek to reconstruct is defined analytically for each model in \eqref{eq:sigma_true} by setting $\sigma_d = 0.4$ and $\sigma_n = 0.2$.
+The initial guess for control $\mP$ at Step~2 is provided by the parameterization of initial basis $\mB^0$ obtained after completion of Step~1.
+For control $\alpha$, the initial values are set to be equal, i.e., $\alpha^0_i = 1/N_s$.
 Termination criteria are set by tolerance $\epsilon = 10^{-4}$ in \eqref{eq:termination} and the total number of cost functional evaluations 50,000 whichever is reached first.

 For generating $N$-collection of samples discussed in Section~\ref{sec:step_0} we use $N = 10000$ and $N_{c,max} = 8$.
-This set of sample solutions $\mC(10000)$ is created using a generator of uniformly distributed random numbers.
-Therefore, each sample $\bar \sigma_i(x)$ ``contains'' from one to eight ``cancer-affected'' areas with $\sigma_c = 0.4$.
+The set of sample solutions $\mC(10000)$ is pre-computed using a generator of uniformly distributed random numbers.
+Therefore, each sample $\bar \sigma_i(x)$ ``contains'' from one to eight ``defective'' areas with $\sigma_d = 0.4$.
 Each area is located randomly within domain $\Omega$ and represented by a circle of randomly chosen radius $0 < r \leq 0.3 R$.
-Also, we fix number of samples $N_s$ to 10 for all numerical experiments shown in this paper.
+Also, we fix the number of samples $N_s$ to 10 for all numerical experiments shown in this paper, see \cite{ArbicMS2020} for more details.
+The entire preparation stage also involves computations for electrical currents (measurements) using \eqref{eq:el_current}--\eqref{eq:forward} one time per sample solution with total computing time equivalent roughly to 10,000 cost functional evaluations.
+For example, this phase is completed in 10.3~h on a computer with a 26-core Intel Xeon Cascade Lake Refresh Gold 6230R processor running at 2.1~GHz using 256~GB of RAM under MS Windows Server 2019 by utilizing only one core.
+As all samples are independent of each other, the associated computations are highly parallelizable; this adds more to the computational efficiency of our new approach.